 - 6.32 We understand that cybercrime is criminal activity committed using computers and/or the internet.
 It is broadly categorised as either 'cyber-enabled' (crimes that can happen off-line but are enabled at scale and at speed on-line) or 'cyber dependent' (crimes that can be committed only by using a computer).
 We are aware of the Cyber security standards for schools and colleges.GOV.UK. - 6.33 If there are concerns about a child in this area, the designated safeguarding lead will consider a referral to the Cyber Choices programme which aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.
-It aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.
+It aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to figure at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.